riverrun/cheesemaker/README.md

 A simple image viewer using Python 3 and Gtk 3.

-At the moment, Cheesemaker supports showing images (of course!), zoom, rotating and flipping images, displaying the images in grayscale, and resizing the image when the window is resized.
+At the moment, Cheesemaker supports showing images (of course!), zoom, fullscreen, rotating and flipping images, displaying the images in grayscale, and resizing the image when the window is resized.

-There is limited support for fullscreen and slideshow, and the save function is very basic - you can only save the image with the original size, and you will not be warned if you are overwriting an existing image.
+There is a simple slideshow, and the save function is very basic - you can only save the image with the original size.

-## TODO
+### TODO

 * Add a help page.
-* Improve fullscreen support.
+* Put my feet up and relax.
 * Provide more options when saving.
-* Improve slideshow.
+* Add more options to the slideshow.
 * Take it easy for a while.
 * Make it faster.

-## Author
+### Author

 This program has been developed by David Whitlock.